 Constituents that may be present in source water to contamination levels include:

-- Microbial contaminants such as viruses and bacteria that may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife. - Inorganic contaminants such as salts and metals, that can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - Pesticides and herbicides which may come from a variety of sources such as agriculture, urban stormwater runoff and residential uses.
+- wildlife. - wastewater discharges, oil and gas production, mining or farming. - Pesticides and herbicides which may come from a variety of sources such as agriculture, urban stormwater runoff and residential uses.